Health Library

 Urine Culture

 A urine culture is a test to find germs (such as bacteria) in the urine that can cause an infection.
 Bacteria can enter through the urethra and cause a urinary tract infection (UTI).
-A sample of urine is added to a substance that promotes the growth of germs.
-If no germs grow, the culture is negative.
-If germs grow, the...
+A sample of urine is added to a substance that promotes the...

 Urine Test